js-prep/curriculum/w1/d1/readings/2-variables.md

 var fullName = "Jeremy Cho"
 ```

-Woah, that's a lot of new syntax at once.
+Wowza!
+That's a lot of new syntax at once.
 Let's break this statement down into four pieces.

-1. `var`: `var` is a special keyword *reserved* by Javascript.
+1. `var`: `var` is a special keyword ***reserved*** by Javascript.
 It's our way of telling JS, *"Hey you,  we're defining a new variable!"*
 2. `fullName`: The text following `var` is what we're declaring as the **name** of the variable.
 In our example, `fullName` is how we'll refer back to what data this variable is holding.
 3. `=`: The assignment operator!
 This is also a special syntax reserved by JS used for handling the assignment of a variable.
 4. `"Jeremy Cho"`: Javascript understands this to be of something called a `string`.
 We'll dive deep into these structures later in the course.
 Briefly, however, a `string` represents a set of characters.